After Roe Fell: Abortion Laws by State

 States Where Abortion Is Not Protected

 The “Not Protected” category means that abortion may continue to be accessible in these states and territories, but would be unprotected by state and territory law.
-In some of these states, it is unclear whether the legislature would enact a ban if Roe is limited or reversed, but concern is warranted.
+In some of these states, it is unclear whether the legislature would enact a ban now that Roe has been overturned, but concern is warranted.

 The “Hostile” category means that these states and territories have expressed a desire to prohibit abortion entirely.
 These states and territories are extremely vulnerable to the revival of old abortion bans or the enactment of new ones, and none of them has legal protections for abortion.